Ohio Turnpike Toll.com

 • Pay at the exit attendant; card or cash both work at the same rate.

-• If you get a Toll By Plate invoice, pay within 30 days to avoid the $5 add-on.
+• If you get an unpaid-toll invoice, pay it by the due date to avoid the $5 add-on.

 • For any disputed charge, contact the Customer Service Center promptly.